Core i5-11600T vs Core i7-9700KF

 So, is Core i7-9700KF better than Core i5-11600T?

 Yes.
-Core i7-9700KF is the better overall CPU here.
-You are getting a 37.5% average FPS lead across 50 shared CPU game tests in our data and 9.6% better Geekbench multi-core, which makes it the stronger all-around choice.
+Core i7-9700KF is the better all-around CPU here.
+It gives you a 37.5% average FPS lead across 50 shared CPU game tests in our data and 9.6% better Geekbench multi-core, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i7-9700KF is the better pick here.
+If gaming is the priority, Core i7-9700KF is the better pick.
 According to our tests, it delivers 37.5% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-9700KF is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-9700KF is the stronger fit.
 You are getting 9.6% better Geekbench multi-core, backed by 8 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-9700KF is still the faster CPU overall, but Core i5-11600T makes more sense if price matters more than absolute performance.
-Core i7-9700KF is 42.7% more expensive on MSRP at $374 MSRP versus $262 MSRP, and it gives you a 37.5% average FPS lead across 50 shared CPU game tests in our data.
-Core i5-11600T is also 44.7% better value on MSRP (55.1 vs 38.1 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core i7-9700KF is still the faster CPU overall, but Core i5-11600T is easier to justify if budget matters more than peak performance.
+Core i7-9700KF comes in 42.7% more expensive on MSRP at $374 MSRP versus $262 MSRP, and it still gives you a 37.5% average FPS lead across 50 shared CPU game tests in our data.
+Core i5-11600T is also 44.7% better value on MSRP (55.1 vs 38.1 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.
 That said, if you already own a compatible LGA1200 + DDR4 setup, Core i5-11600T can still make sense as a platform-matched option because it avoids a motherboard and RAM swap.

 Which one is more future-proof for 2026 and beyond?